tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 * Transform raw text search queries into embeddings, using precisely the same transformer model.
 * And lastly, conduct a similarity search on the fly.

-This logic is typically left up to application developers and requires many tools to implement, but pg_vectorize enables it with just two function calls; `vectorize.table()` and `vectorize.search()`.
+This logic is typically left up to application developers and requires many tools to implement, but pg_vectorize enables it with just two function calls: `vectorize.table()` and `vectorize.search()`.

 ### Simplify vector creation and refresh via vectorize.table

 `vectorize.table()` is how you set up a vector search job. pg_vectorize keeps track of the transformer model you use, and continuously monitors your table for changes.
-We select which model we want to use for embedding transformation by changing the value of the `transformer` parameter. pg_vectorize creates a column on your table to store embeddings for each row.
+You can select the model to use for embedding transformation by setting the `transformer` parameter. pg_vectorize, then creates a vector column on your table to store embeddings for each row.

 ```sql
 SELECT vectorize.table(